TraME-Project/TraME/README.md

 ### Overview

-TraME (Transportation Methods for Econometrics) is an R package for for solving problems of equilibrium computation and estimation in consumer demand and matching frameworks via the Mass Transportation Approach.
+TraME (Transportation Methods for Econometrics) is an C++ library for solving problems of equilibrium computation and estimation in consumer demand and matching frameworks via the Mass Transportation Approach.